phillee20/Markdown-Blog/README.md

 # Markdown Blog

 This project allows users to create, edit and delete articles.
-We make use of various symbols, such as hash symbols (#) and asterisk (*) to create the articles.
+We make use of various symbols, such as hash symbols (#) and asterisk (\*) to create the articles.

 \\ backslash itself.
-\` backtick.
-\* asterisk.
+\` backtick. \* asterisk.
 \_ underscore.
 \{ \} curly braces.
 \[ \] square brackets.
 \( \) parentheses.
 \# hash mark.

 ## Tech Stack

 The project is created with Express, MongoDB, Node and Bootstrap.
-Libraries including EJS and dompurify was also used to sanitize the HTML and prevcent XSS attacks.
+Libraries including EJS and dompurify was also used to sanitize the HTML and prevent XSS attacks.

 ## Running this on a local machine